cdapio/cdap/cdap-docs/admin-manual/source/5-installation/ambari.rst

 **optional dependencies,** which may be required for certain functionality or program types.

-The host running the CDAP Master service must have the HDFS, YARN, and HBase clients installed, as CDAP uses the command line clients of these for initialization and their connectivity information for external service dependencies.
+The host running the CDAP Master service must have the HDFS, YARN, and HBase clients installed as CDAP uses the command line clients of these for initialization and their connectivity information for external service dependencies.
 Also, CDAP currently requires Internet access on the CDAP service nodes (or until the issues `CDAP-3957
 <https://issues.cask.co/browse/CDAP-3957>`__ or `AMBARI-13456